-- Support students who come forward and report incidents of sexual assault and sexual harassment and refer them to the Title IX office. - Add sexual assault resources and a link to the Title IX website to your syllabus, book mark the site for easy access, stetson.edu/title-ix. - Research best practices to help survivors in the classroom. - Address sexual harassment and sexist comments on campus and in the classroom when you hear them. - Familiarize yourself with the resources available on campus. - Take time to understand your responsibility to report incidents which are prohibited conduct under Title IX and the Clery Act. - Host a talk, panel, or teach-in to raise awareness of campus rape. - Publish an editorial or blog post supporting survivors. - Resources at www.facultyagainstrape.net.
+- Support students who come forward and report incidents of sexual assault and sexual harassment and refer them to the Title IX office. - Add sexual assault resources and a link to the Title IX website to your syllabus, book mark the site for easy access, stetson.edu/title-ix. - Research best practices to help survivors in the classroom. - Address sexual harassment and sexist comments on campus and in the classroom when you hear them. - Familiarize yourself with the resources available on campus. - Take time to understand your responsibility to report incidents which are prohibited conduct under Title IX and the Clery Act. - Host a talk, panel, or teach-in to raise awareness around sexual misconduct on college campuses. - Publish an editorial or blog post supporting survivors. - Resources at www.facultyagainstrape.net.

-NCAA ATHLETICS
+NCAA Athletics